-the day of the Lord's sojourn among the dead.
+the day of the Lord's sojourn among the dead

-The Lenten fast and complete abstinence lasts until midnight.
+The Lenten fast and complete abstinence lasts until midnight, unless the bishop gives a special dispensation.

 MORNING: Preparatory ceremonies of Baptism for those to be baptized at the Easter Vigil services.
 Household preparations for Easter.
 Noon: Lenten lunch or dinner as usual.